peterigz/zest/docs/concepts/frame-graph/resources.md

 ## Best Practices

 1. **Use transient resources for intermediates** - They benefit from memory aliasing
-2. **Import persistent resources** - Textures, meshes, and long-lived data
+2. **Import persistent resources only if used as output** - Textures, meshes, and long-lived data that you need to write too or transition.
 3. **Group related resources** - Simplifies MRT and G-buffer setups
 4. **Set clear colors explicitly** - Avoids undefined initial values
 5. **Use bindless helpers** - Simplifies shader resource access